 - Combine dried fruits, candied ginger and both zests.
 Add rum and macerate overnight, or microwave for 5 minutes to re-hydrate fruit.

-- Place fruit and liquid in a non-reactive pot with the sugar, butter, apple juice and spices.
+- Place fruit and liquid left over after macerating in a non-reactive pot with the sugar, butter, apple juice and spices.
 Bring mixture to a boil stirring often, then reduce heat and simmer for 5 to 10 minutes.
 Remove from heat and cool for at least 15 minutes.
 (Batter can be completed up to this point, then covered and refrigerated for up to 2 days.
 Bring to room temperature before completing cake.)

 - Heat oven to 325 degrees.